Custom variable, created variable, UCA, User created axis

 - To sum multiple items together, list them within the Count function using a comma separator.

-- Boolean operators can be used to specify relationships that must exist in order for a count to be included.
+- Boolean operators can specify relationships that must exist for a count to be included.

 Count function syntax